Erik Gunnar Asplund

 He studied painting at the Royal Art Institute and at the Stockholm Free Architecture School.
 He taught architecture at the Royal Art Institute.
 His early production has been influenced by Neo-Classicism like the City Library (1924-1928).
 Together with Sigurd Lewerentz, Asplund designed an enlargement of the Stockholm crematorium and the cemetery grounds as well as several chapels.From 1930 and the Stockholm Exhibition, Erik Gunnar Asplund, influenced by the Bauhaus, becomes a fervent modernist, both as an architect and a designer like the “Karmstol” chair (1931).
 He was a co-author of the Modernist manifesto.

-Discover more about her work HERE.
+Discover more about his work HERE.